JSON format used in Grew

 (to be compatible with complex edges used in UD / SUD encoding, see Graph edges description).

-The two following codes are equivalent:
+The two following lines are then equivalent:

-"edges": [ "src": "M", "label": "obj", "tar": "N" ]
+{ "src": "M", "label": "obj", "tar": "N" }

-"edges": [ "src": "M", "label": { "1" : "obj" }, "tar": "N" ]
+{ "src": "M", "label": { "1" : "obj" }, "tar": "N" }

 JSON encoding of a metadata